hef/cacctl/README.md

 # cacctl

-Control your CAC resource from the convencience of your shell!
+Control your CAC resource from the convenience of your shell

 # Install